 Due to the length of time an occupational driver (Hackney Carriage and Private Hire) spends at the wheel, it is appropriate to have more stringent medical checks and standards than those applicable to non-professional drivers.

-To ensure that public safety is protected, this Licensing Authority requires all applicants to obtain and submit a group 2 medical report with their application for new licences and renewals.
+To ensure that public safety is protected, this Licensing Authority requires all applicants to obtain and submit a DVLA 2 medical assessment form (D4) and a medical examination certificate with their application for new licences and renewals

-The group 2 medical assessment must be completed by a registered medical practitioner who has access to the applicant’s full medical records (i.e. own GP) and licensed to practice in the UK
+The DVLA Group 2 medical assessment D4 form must be completed by a registered medical practitioner who has access to the applicant’s medical records (i.e. own GP) and licensed to practice in the UK.

-The medical assessment must be no older than three months at the time of submission with the relevant application.
+The medical assessment (which includes the DVLA Group 2 D4 form & Medical Examination Certificate) must be no older than three months at the time of submission with the relevant application.

-Applicants must pay any fees to the registered medical practitioner for completing the medical and report.
+Applicants must pay any fees to the registered medical practitioner for completing the medical assessment.